Ircama/osm-carto-tutorials/pages/15_docker-kosmtik.md

 While installing software in the containers and populating the database, the disk image of the virtual machine grows in size, by Docker allocating more clusters.
 When the disk on the host system is full (only a few MB remaining), Docker can appear stuck.
 Watch the system log files of your host system for failed allocations.

 Docker stores its disk image by default in the home directories of the user.
 If you don't have enough space here, you can move it elsewhere.
-(E.g. Docker > Preferences > Disk).
+(E.g. Docker > Preferences > Disk).[^1]

 ## Windows installation